 We need to be present for life to not go by as quickly.
 It's obvious why goal setting is attractive but sometimes those goals can lack purpose, be a version of someone else's life you like the look of and are often unsustainable.

-Zoe MalletT, PSYCHOLOGIST
+Zoe Mallet, PSYCHOLOGIST

 “The language used is revealing,” explains sociologist and feminist cultural theorist Rosalind Gill.
 “It is suffused with economic concepts such as branding and investment and value-adds and marketing.
 It represents the stealth takeover of economistic ways of seeing human beings.
 It also represents what I and others discuss as the increasingly psychologised face of neoliberalism, where we see neoliberal values not just in political and economic policies but in the whole way we are supposed to think about ourselves.
-Everything becomes instrumentalised; in this way we lose some key aspects of being human.”
+Everything becomes instrumentalised; in this way, we lose some key aspects of being human.”

-While there are indeed some interesting takeaways from the idea of identity capital, the trend of management speak being grafted on to normal human existence in many ways is harmful to our sense of self-worth.
+While there are indeed some interesting takeaways from the idea of identity capital, the trend of management speak being grafted onto normal human existence in many ways is harmful to our sense of self-worth.
 Survival in today’s job market, where workers are more disposable than ever, requires that we become faster, smarter and more interesting.
 If and when we come up short, that is in turn perceived as a personal failure, regardless of gender, race, class or disability, rather than a reflection of the market’s brutality.

 This has come up in Gill’s research, particularly regarding those between their late teens and late twenties.
 “I was really struck by the pressure they feel under to post a ‘perfect’ version of themselves, not just in terms of beautifully composed, curated and edited photos but also as happy, positive, well-rounded, with all the right kinds of knowledge, taste, political views,” adds Gill.
 “It is almost like the personal statement you have to write to get into college – but it is every single day of your life.
-Obviously it is classed and racialised too, privileging people with money and other capitals who can have the right year abroad, get the right internships, afford to attend the right demonstrations/protests etc.”
+Obviously, it is classed and racialised too, privileging people with money and other capitals who can have the right year overseas, get the right internships, afford to attend the right demonstrations/protests etc.”

 In a world where opportunities are hard to come by and the pandemic has only widened the gap between rich and poor, self-help has become a beacon of hope.
 With the cost of living going up and inequality on the rise, the idea that we can improve ourselves enough to score a top-notch job has become more appealing than ever.
 It's easy to fear being left behind in a society that values speed and efficiency above all else, and where falling behind can have dire consequences.
 If optimising ourselves is no longer just a passing trend, but a crucial factor in our economic success, how can we choose to live any other way?

-“The idea that creating goals and practices will get you to the things you want quicker and more efficiently means we often focus on the outcome,” explains coach and psychologist Zoe Mallett.
+“The idea that creating goals and practices will get you to the things you want quicker and more efficiently means we often focus on the outcome,” explains coach and psychologist, Zoe Mallet.
 “We need to be present for life to not go by as quickly.
 It's obvious why goal setting is attractive but sometimes those goals can lack purpose, be a version of someone else's life you like the look of and are often unsustainable.”

 While there is no question that building identity capital and seeking out unique experiences is beneficial, particularly for those at the start of their careers, seeing ourselves through the lens of capitalism is neither healthy nor sustainable.
 Things don’t need to be of concrete use in order to have value and life doesn’t need to be a continual self-improvement project.
 Instead, start a new hobby or book a holiday, secure in the knowledge that it does not need to improve you in any quantifiable way.